SAP-archive/REST_API_Documentation_Guidelines/010_About_Style_And_Standards.html.md

 :100: The endpoint path includes your service name.<br>
 :heavy_minus_sign: Your service name is to be included in the endpoint path.

+:grin: The endpoint path includes your service name.<br>
+:skull: Your service name is to be included in the endpoint path.

 #### Grammar